rees-kyle/public_personal_knowledge_base/notes/study.fields.mathematics.theories.graph.network-models.md

 2. Representation: In mathematical network models, nodes and edges typically represent abstract elements and their connections, and the relationships can be of various types, not limited to physical connections.

 3. Layers and Protocols: Mathematical network models do not have layers or protocols, as they are more general and abstract representations of networks.
-Layers and protocols can be found in [[computer network models|networking.models]].
+Layers and protocols can be found in [[computer network models|computing.networking.models]].

-4. Emphasis on Practical Implementation: Mathematical network models are focused on theoretical aspects and are not concerned with the practical implementation of network technologies. [[Computer network models|networking.models]] are focused on practical implementation.
+4. Emphasis on Practical Implementation: Mathematical network models are focused on theoretical aspects and are not concerned with the practical implementation of network technologies. [[Computer network models|computing.networking.models]] are focused on practical implementation.